techidaily/site-sim-unlock/source/_posts/in-2024-tutorial-to-change-nubia-z50-ultra-imei-without-root-a-comprehensive-guide-by-drfone-android.md

 Wondershare Dr.Fone is a tool that helps you keep your important data safe.
 It can back up all the important information on your Android phone or tablet, like photos, music, videos, contacts, and more and is compatible with over 8000 Android devices.
 The backup process is easy and only takes a few clicks.
 You can also restore your backup to any device you want, and choose which data you want to restore.
 This is a great way to make sure you never lose your important information!

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/T-ssCD10v2M?si=WVWGNayUiCAkMZzZ&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 6: How to Change Android IMEI Number without Root?

 There are several methods to change your Android IMEI without root access.
 This tutorial will cover three popular methods: using MobileUncle Tools, Xposed Installer and IMEI Changer Pro, and MTK Engineering Mode.